WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 steps and how you can control them below, we will also reference the specialised command that is used to build each step of the pipeline.

-1)  Check again the individual steps run by fanc auto by running
+1)  Check again the individual steps performed by fanc auto by running

 ``` r
 fanc auto SRR4271982_chr18_19_1.fastq.gzip \